ludiosarchive/why-are-my-node-streams-hanging/README.md

 Other tips
 ===

-`stream.pipe` is broken because it [doesn't forward errors](http://grokbase.com/t/gg/nodejs/12bwd4zm4x/should-stream-pipe-forward-errors), which is not completely obvious in [the documentation](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options).
+`streamA.pipe(streamB)` is broken because it [doesn't forward errors](http://grokbase.com/t/gg/nodejs/12bwd4zm4x/should-stream-pipe-forward-errors), which is not completely obvious in [the documentation](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options).
 You really want to forward errors.
-Use a `pipeWithErrors` function instead of `stream.pipe()`:
+Use a `pipeWithErrors` function instead of `stream.pipe`:

 ```js
 function pipeWithErrors(src, dest) {